Honey, I Shrunk the Kids: Production

 The project was originally brought to Disney Studios by Stuart Gordon and Brian Yuzna.
-Gordon was hired to direct the film and Yuzna to produce.
-The film was written as Teeny Weenies by Stuart Gordon, Ed Naha, and Brian Yuzna.
+Gordon was hired to direct the film, and Yuzna to produce.
+The film was written as Teeny Weenies by Gordon, Ed Naha, and Yuzna.
 Tom Schulman was later added as a screenwriter.
 Gordon originally prepped the film but had to drop out as director shortly before filming began due to illness.
-Joe Johnston was brought in to replace him while Penny Finkleman Cox replaced Yuzna as producer.
+Joe Johnston was brought in to replace him, while Penny Finkleman Cox replaced Yuzna as producer.

 As the title Teeny Weenies seemed to appeal more to a child demographic, the name was changed to Grounded to appeal to a more mature audience.
 That name was later rejected in favor of The Big Backyard.
 Honey, I Shrunk the Kids, based on a line of dialogue from the film, ultimately became its title.
+(The title was later criticized for its grammar, as the past tense of "shrink" is normally "shrank".)
 The film was heavily influenced by 1950s fare, such as The Incredible Shrinking Man.

+The film's opening title animation was provided by Kroyer Films, Inc.